How we’ve helped

 Going against the tide and attending college was hard at the beginning, but with the support from college, my family and Engage, I’ve finally made the last hurdle at LIT.
 I am proud that I now have a brother and sister following on behind me in college, both bettering themselves and opening up their own opportunities.

 Being labelled as ‘disadvantaged’ has its weaknesses, but it also has its strengths.
 I for one am proud of where I come from, and I’ll be proud when I’m holding my degree in May.”

 - Joined our 3rd level programme: 1991

-- College: University College Cork, graduated in 1995
+- College: Cork Institute of Technology, graduated in 1995

 - Career: Customer Service Manager & Nutritional Advisor, Carambola